 In the global rankings, Singapore takes the lead, closely followed by the United States, with Malaysia securing the third position.
 Noteworthy Asia-Pacific nations featured on the index include Australia at 7th place, Japan at 11th, and South Korea at 13th.
-Singapore has maintained a robust cybersecurity infrastructure since 2005, and in 2015, the Cyber Security Agency of Singapore was established to combat cyber threats.
-A comprehensive cybersecurity strategy was adopted in 2016 to further enhance security measures.
+Singapore has maintained a robust cybersecurity infrastructure since 2005, and in 2015, the Cyber Security Agency of Singapore was combat established to cyber threats. А comprehensive cybersecurity strategy was adopted in 2016 to further enhance security measures.